junnjiee/junnjiee/README.md

 ### Hello 👋
-- 🌱 Currently learning Java.
+- 🌱 Deciding on what to work on next

 <!--